It’s a great way to build muscular strength without negatively impacting your SI joints.

 The only way around this is to build up enough muscle strength around the joint that your muscles are able to hold things in place more.
 In turn, this takes some of the pressure off of your ligaments, allowing them to heal faster.

-However, if you try to do exercises you aren’t ready for (which, in my case, was just about any exercise on land), you are only going to put more pressure on the ligaments, and it will backfire.
+However, if you try to do exercises you aren’t ready for, you are only going to put more pressure on the ligaments, and it will backfire.

 In the pool, the water takes a lot of the weight off of your joints.
 This helps to protect your joints, because there is a lot less force travelling through them as you move.